devsecopsgirl/internship-appsecco/Workflow.todo/workflow-application-pipeline.md

-Todo for building the pipeline:
+Todo for building the application suitecrm  pipeline:

   ☐ Make the pipeline project on jenkins

-      ☐ Complete the settings required for project
+      ☐ Complete the settings required for project in jenkins

-      ☐
+      ☐ make the jenkins-file:

-  ☐ Copy the files from jenkins VM to production VM.
+      1. clone,
+      2. build(composer install),
+      3. copy

   ☐ Documentation

      ☐ check on grammerly